brandonbest/mariadb/README.md

 # Maria DB
-Docker setup for a local mariadb instance
+Docker setup for a local mariadb instance.
+The database is stored in the /data directory, so removing the Docker image or container will not delete your data.

 1. Install this git repo
 2. Make sure Docker is installed